solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     memory per vCore.
 It is ideal for high-performance or real-time workloads that depend on in-memory processing.

-To estimate the TCO for Azure Database for MySQL, use the [Azure Pricing Calculator].
-Note that the [Azure TCO Calculator] can be used to estimate the cost savings of deploying PaaS Azure MySQL over the same deployment in an on-premises data center.
-Simply indicate the configuration of on-premises hardware and the Azure landing zone, adjust calculation parameters, like the cost of electricity, and observe the potential savings.
+To estimate the TCO for Azure Database for MySQL:

+1. Use the [Azure Pricing Calculator].

+    > **Note:** that the [Azure TCO Calculator] can be used to estimate
+    > the cost savings of deploying PaaS Azure MySQL over the same
+    > deployment in an on-premises data center.

+2. Indicate the configuration of on-premises hardware and the Azure landing zone, adjust calculation parameters, like the cost of electricity, and observe the potential savings.

 ##### Flexible Server Unsupported Features